-I've been showing my watercolour paintings of Lytham St Annes beach and oil paintings from 2007 (when I first started exhibiting my artwork online).
-I grew up in St Annes-on-the-sea, so the beach is a natural subject for me to turn to as it was a part of my everyday life.
-I would see many views across the sands and out to the sea that helped me be aware of nature and its qualities.
-Seeing nature so often and accepting it as my background environment, the beach has featured in many of my recent artworks on paper.
+I've been showing my watercolour paintings of Lytham St Annes beach since 2007 (when I first started exhibiting my artwork online).
+I grew up there, so the coast is a natural subject for me to turn to as it was a part of my everyday life.
+I would see many views across the shore and out to the sea that helped me be aware of nature and its qualities.
+Seeing nature so often and accepting it as my background environment, it has featured in many of my recent paintings.

-Over the last few years, Lytham St Annes beach on the Lancashire coast has been one of my favourite places to paint.
-I explore the atmosphere and the mood as experienced out on the beach.
-I look at the quality of the light, the natural movement and the visual rhythms and patterns found at the seashore.
+Over the last few years the Lancashire coast has become one of my favourite places to paint.
+I explore the atmosphere and the mood as experienced out on the sands.
+I look at the quality of the light, the natural movement and the visual rhythms and patterns found on the shore.
 It has been the source of inspiration for a long-running series of seascape paintings, where I capture the views out to sea or a particular sunset or the light during the different seasons.

-Here is a look into why it has endured as a lasting subject for my original artwork and paintings.
+Here is a look into why it has endured as a lasting subject:

-As the sandy beach at St Annes-on-the-sea stretches for miles around the Fylde coast, the flat sands, once popular with sand yachters, offers such a variety of views depending on the height of the tide.
+As the open beach can stretch out for miles around the Fylde coast, the conditions, once popular with sand yachters, offers such a variety of views depending on the height of the tide.

-When the tide is out, you feel a sense of being surrounded by a beach desert with seeming miles of dry or semi-dry sands that stretch out to the horizon and the far off sea.
-There are often periods when the tide retreats, leaving a fascinating beachscape of wet and dry sands, channels of seawater and what was the seabed.
+When the tide is out, you feel a sense of being surrounded by an expanse of land with miles of dry or semi-dry sand that stretch out to the horizon and the far off sea.
+There are often periods when the tide retreats, leaving a fascinating beachscape of wet and dry areas, channels of seawater and what was the seabed.

-When the tide is in, or at high tide, it can be within a short distance of the dunes.
-This variety means the beach can look very different depending on when you visit.
+When the water is in, or at high tide, it can be within a short distance of the dunes.
+This variety means the coastal landscape can look very different depending on when you visit.

 One of the striking things I find very beautiful is the visual qualities of light over the sea.
-Sometimes when you visit Lytham St Annes beach, the various depths and movements in the water make for lovely fluid textures that I find visually inspiring.
+Sometimes when you visit the various depths and movements in the water make for lovely fluid textures that I find visually inspiring and include in my paintings.
 From the twinkling and sparkling of waves on a sunny day to the choppy, churned up textures as the water moves to smooth tones of deeper waters out to the horizon.
-The seascape views you see can have many of these qualities all at once as it is such a changeable natural environment.
+The view can have many of these qualities at the same time, as it is such a changeable natural environment.

-All the natural forms and qualities I see form an impression on me, inspiring and encouraging me to explore them through an artistic medium such as watercolour or oil painting.
+All the natural forms and qualities I see form an impression on me, inspiring and encouraging me to explore them through an artistic medium.

-On most creative trips to the beach, I make photographs to remind myself of what the beach looked like at the time.
-Both for the enjoyment of the medium and so I can refer back to it later when it comes to creating my artwork.
+On most creative trips there, I make photographs to remind myself of what the beach looked like at the time.
+Both for the enjoyment of the medium and as factual reminders so I can refer back to it later when it comes to painting.

-From an artist's perspective, there is a noticeable visual difference in the type of beaches at Lytham and those at St Annes-on-the-sea.
+From a visual perspective, there is a noticeable visual difference in the type of coastline along the Fylde coast.

-At St Annes-on-the-sea beach, the flat sands broaden out rapidly from Lytham, forming a lovely expanse of wide-open sandy beach.
+At St Annes-on-the-sea beach, the flat land broaden out rapidly from Lytham, forming a lovely expanse of wide-open sands.
 Much of the view is westwards, purely out to sea.
-The shallow, fast-moving tidal waters often create beautiful reflections from the sky in the wet sands.
-The far-reaching tide often creates natural patterns over the sands and leaves pools or channels of water.
-All of these natural processes are often very beautiful and are what I like to explore in my paintings.
+The shallow, fast-moving tidal waters often create beautiful reflections from the sky.
+The far-reaching tide often creates natural patterns and leaves pools or channels of water.
+All of these natural processes are often very beautiful and are what I like to explore in my art.

-In my opinion, both Lytham and St Annes-on-the-sea have beautiful views which are enjoyable to paint throughout the year!
+In my opinion, both areas have beautiful views which are enjoyable to paint throughout the year!